The Importance of Subtleties in the Scaling of the 'Terminal Momentum' For Galaxy Formation Simulations: Supernova Coupling

-For SNe, the important ``sub-grid physics'' is contained, by construction, in the function $p_{\rm term}$, which is some function of ambient gas properties, themselves estimated self-consistently from the surrounding cells (Appendix~\ref{sec:methods}).
+Given these behaviors and limits, for SNe,\footnote{Since we are interested in SNe (which carry most of the energy and momentum), we follow \citet{hopkins:fire3.methods} and for non-SNe (e.g.\ stellar mass-loss) simply set $p_{\rm term} \rightarrow p_{\rm ej}$.} the important ``sub-grid physics'' is contained, by construction, in the function $p_{\rm term}$, which is some function of ambient gas properties, themselves estimated self-consistently from the surrounding cells (defined precisely in \S~\ref{sec:methods:eval}).
 For simplicity, assume a separable function of the form: